IlIllII/place_script/README.md

 ### 1. Clone the repo

-To begin clone the repository to your machine.
+To begin, clone the repository to your machine.

 ### 2. Include an image